• Contact Us

 What is Community Infrastructure?

-The scope of this document suite includes one overarching Community Infrastructure Strategy (CIS) and 14 CIS Types:
+The scope of the full document suite includes one overarching Community Infrastructure Strategy (CIS) and 14 CIS Types:

 Public libraries are built community facilities that provide access to a range of physical and digital resources and services, including book collections, public computers, learning programs, and meeting spaces.